List of famous failed startups and businesses in India - Updated 2023

 The acquisition allowed them to get their foot in the door, but they were never invincible in India (like the U.S.).

-Soon they lost business to the native competitors, including – Flipkart, Snapdeal, and ShopClues.
+Soon they lost business to their native competitors, including – Flipkart, Snapdeal, and ShopClues.

 Eventually, they invested in a local company – Flipkart.